trick77/ipset-blacklist/README.md

 ### Integration with existing firewall

-This script creates its own nftables table (`inet blacklist`) and loads rules directly with `nft -f`.
-It doesn't depend on any firewall service or manager.

-It won't conflict with your existing firewall — whether you manage rules directly, through a firewall manager, or via `iptables` (which translates to nftables on modern systems).
-The default priority (-200) means packets hit the blacklist check before most other firewall rules.
+The script uses its own nftables table (`inet blacklist`) and won't conflict with your existing firewall.
+The default priority (-200) means packets hit the blacklist before most other rules.
+Adjust `NFT_CHAIN_PRIORITY` if needed.

-If you need the blacklist checked at a different point, adjust `NFT_CHAIN_PRIORITY` in the config.
-Lower numbers = checked earlier.

 ### Large IP sets (100k+ entries)

-The script handles large blacklists automatically by loading IPs in batches.
-However, with very large sets you may see errors like "Message too long" or "No buffer space available".

-Fix by increasing the kernel network buffer:
+With very large sets you may see "Message too long" or "No buffer space available" errors.
+Bump the kernel network buffer:

 ```bash
 # Add to /etc/sysctl.d/99-nftables.conf